 Arakurayama Sengen Shrine

 When you head east from Kawaguchiko station for about 4 km, you will find Arakura Sengen Shrine.
 What makes this shrine extra special is the panoramic view from the top, from there you can see Mt.
 Fuji along with 5 storied Chureito Pagoda.

 From the Arakurayama Sengen Shrine, 398 steps lead you to the top, where you will find the Chureito Pagoda.
-This great view is quite famous and has been featured in many guide books.
-Especially during spring season, when the sakura blossoms are flowering, this place feels almost magical.
+This great view is quite famous and has been featured in many guidebooks.
+Especially during the spring season, when the sakura blossoms are flowering, this place feels almost magical.

 Kitaguchi Hongu Sengen Shrine

-At the starting point of the Yoshida trail, you will find the Kitaguchi Hongu Sengen Shrine, also know today as the Fujiyoshida Sengen Shrine.
-The Yoshida trail leads all to way to the top op Mount Fuji, though, few climbers begin their hike from here now.
+At the starting point of the Yoshida trail, you will find the Kitaguchi Hongu Sengen Shrine, also known today as the Fujiyoshida Sengen Shrine.
+The Yoshida trail leads all to way to the top of Mount Fuji, though, few climbers begin their hike from here now.
 Many climbers do still visit the shrine before their ascent to pray for a safe climb.

-Each year, the shrine is the centerstage for one of the three “most unique festivals in Japan”.
+Each year, the shrine is the center stage for one of the three “most unique festivals in Japan”.
 The Yoshida Fire Festival is celebrated to mark the end of the Mount Fuji climbing season and to praise the gods.
-During the festival about 70 large torches are lit throughout the city, turning the main street into what it looks like a river of fire.
+During the festival about 70 large torches are lit throughout the city, turning the main street into what looks like a river of fire.

 Official website Kitaguchi Hongu Sengen Shrine

 This cable car is located on the lakeside of Kawaguchiko.
 There are two cable cars and you can see the lake and Mt.
 Fuji from the top.
 Especially in the autumn season, you can see the beautiful autumn colors of the tree leaves in this area while riding on the cable car.
 The three minutes to the top will literally fly by!